-During the year ended September 30, 2020, the water and sewer fund transferred \$350,000 to the general fund, the sanitation fund transferred \$250,000 to the general fund and the fire assessment fund transferred \$15,000 to the general fund.
+During the year ended September 30, 2021, the water and sewer fund transferred \$350,000 to the general fund, the sanitation fund transferred \$250,000 to the general fund and the fire assessment fund transferred \$15,000 to the general fund.
 These transfers were authorized per the central service model for services provided by the general fund.
-The general fund transferred \$23,128 to the fire assessment fund representing the cost of buying down the rate for nursing homes from \$1.12 to \$0.70 per square foot.
+The general fund did not transfer any additional funds at year end.

-The water and sewer fund owed \$1,951 to the general fund at September 30, 2020.
 Interfund receivables and payables are the result of transfers of resources resulting from utility billing transactions, as well as pooled cash transactions.